• Menu

 The San Juan River.
 Photo: Scrubhiker (USCdyer)

-In addition to fishing, tubing on the San Juan River is popular.
+That’s just a couple of the water-based fun by the San Juan, in addition to fishing, tubing on the San Juan River is popular.
 There’s a small whitewater park downtown that kayakers, stand up paddle boarders and commercial rafting trips use as well.

 Just below the Navaho Dam at the border of Colorado and New Mexico, anglers can find some of the best trout fishing in the world.
 The trout love the cold, clean water that is released just below the dam.
-Visitors should be sure to have a fishing license for both Colorado and New Mexico if they hope to fish in this world renowned spot.
+Visitors should be sure to have a fishing license for both Colorado and New Mexico if they hope to fish in this world-renowned spot.

 Image of a bridge over the San Juan River